-⚠ Mississippi Eviction Notices: Mississippi Cure-or-Quit (30-Day) All Eviction Notices State Late Rent Notices Mississippi Unconditional Quit
+⚠ Mississippi Eviction Notices: Mississippi Cure-or-Quit (14-Day) All Eviction Notices State Late Rent Notices Mississippi Unconditional Quit

 Free Mississippi Cure-or-Quit Notice

 Mississippi statutory cure-or-quit notice under Miss.
-Code §89-7-27.
-Tenant must CURE the violation OR vacate within 30 days.
+Code §89-8-13(3).
+Tenant must CURE the breach within 14 days, or the rental agreement terminates on the date stated in the notice.
 Standard remedy for material lease breaches: material lease breach, occupancy issues, unauthorized alterations.
 Cure right preserved — distinguished from unconditional quit (severe violations, no cure).

 Free Mississippi Cure-or-Quit Notice — overview